#Deepen Teacher Inquiry - Hack No 2

-That dialogue that ensues - is a dialogue that is framed up around Deeper Teacher Inquiry.
+The dialogue that ensues is a dialogue that is framed up around Deeper Teacher Inquiry.
 It is a dialogue that is framed up in a way that encourages and supports teachers to be innovative, creative, collaborative, and inspired.

 So let's get your inquiry culture to a place where is its driven by genuine curiosity.
 In a way that enables you and your teams to be innovative, inspired, interested in changing.

 So as you begin 2019.
 Let's make Teacher Inquiry about being innovative, interesting and inspirational so that it grows creativity, collaboration and communication.